Kolb Reflective Cycle Explained

 Kolb Reflective Cycle: this article explains the Kolb Reflective Cycle, further developed by David Kolb, in a practical way.
 It covers what the model of reflection is and what the four stages of learning and the different learning styles are.
-After reading you will understand the basics of this powerful management tool.
+After reading you will understand the basics of this learning and reflection theory.
+Enjoy reading!

 What is the Kolb Reflective Cycle?

 The American psychologist David Kolb developed, together with Roger Fry the Experiential Learning Model (ELM) for effective learning in the 1970s.

 This model of reflection, the Kolb Reflective Cycle is also known as the four stages of learning or the Kolb’s Learning Styles.
 The Learning Styles theory named the four stages of learning, made clear that there is not just one learning style but that there are more methods and that individuals have their own preferred learning styles.